tiffgerst/cosmwasm-book/src/cross-contract/fixing-admin.md

 # Fixing admin contract

 Now that we know what we want to achieve, we can start by aligning the contract we already have to become an admin contract.
-It is primarily fine at this point, but we want to do a cleanup.
+It is mostly fine at this point, but we want to do a cleanup.

 ## Cleaning up queries